-Thousands of Greek-Cypriot refugees, who lost their homes in last year's fighting, marched through Nicosia yesterday (15 February) condemning the Turkish-Cypriot declaration of a separate state in the north of the island.
+Background: Thousands of Greek-Cypriot refugees, who lost their homes in last year's fighting, marched through Nicosia yesterday (15 February) condemning the Turkish-Cypriot declaration of a separate state in the north of the island.
 The declaration also sparked off big demonstrations in Athens.

 In Nicosia, men, women and children marched in single file to the office of President Makarios.
 There they delivered a resolution supporting the joint Greek and Greek-Cypriot call to the Security Council to press for the withdrawal of foreign troops and the return of refugees to their homes.